-Last week I attended the virtual Healthy Pregnancy Summit, there were a wealth of great speakers and one that stood out to me was Dr Winifred Mak, also known as the @MiscarriageMD.
-She ran a session on how you can reduce the chance of miscarriage, although there is still much to learn about why all miscarriages happen, there are some known reasons.
+A while ago, I attended the virtual Healthy Pregnancy Summit, where there was a wealth of great speakers, and one that stood out to me was Dr Winifred Mak, also known as the @MiscarriageMD.
+She ran a session on how you can reduce the chance of miscarriage.
+Although there is still much to learn about why all miscarriages happen, here are some known reasons.

 Dr Mak told us that 15-25% of women experience pregnancy loss – that’s up to 1 in 4.
 The word miscarriage is used to apply to the early loss of pregnancy before 20 weeks, and the majority (85%) are in the first trimester (12 weeks).
-Of these miscarriages, the majority are due to generic abnormalities of these 60% are due to chromosomal abnormalities.
+Of these miscarriages, the majority are due to genetic abnormalities and 60% of these are due to chromosomal abnormalities.

 - Hypothyroidism

-- Lifestyles issues such as smoking or alcohol during pregnancy
+- Lifestyle issues, such as smoking or alcohol use during pregnancy

 - Overweight or obese women have a higher chance of miscarriage